Flank/flank/README.md

 1         | At least one test failed or inconclusive and all matrices finished.
 2         | At least one matrix not finished, usually a FTL error.

+## CLI

+Flank supports CLI flags for each YAML parameter.
+The CLI flags are useful to selectively override YAML file values.
+Pass the `--help` flag to see the full documentation.
+For example: `flank android run --help`

+CLI flags work well with environment variables.
+You can override a value like this:

+> flank android run --local-result-dir=$APP_NAME

 ### Flank configuration

 app, test, and xctestrun-file support `~`, environment variables, and globs (*, **) when resolving paths